tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

     pandoc -s -S -f markdown -t html5 food-riots_2017-09-15.md -o food-riots_2017-09-15.html -->

-# Titles
+# About

-Paper title at the conference: "Women in the streets!
-Urban food riots in late Ottoman *Bilād al-Shām*"
+This paper is  based on a presentation titled "Women in the streets!
+Urban food riots in late Ottoman *Bilād al-Shām*", which I gave at the

-Chapter title: Urban food riots in late Ottoman *Bilād al-Shām* as a "repertoire of contention".

 # Introduction